Museum Studies Degree Information

 Students who plan for a museum career will usually start by earning a Bachelor of Arts or a Bachelor of Fine Arts in a related field, such as art history or history, to give them a base of knowledge to work from.
 Once they graduate, the student can opt for a master's degree or doctoral degree in museum studies or a related field.

 Students who are interested in being museum curators can earn a master's degree with a focus on arts administration and management.
 Those planning to be museum directors may also want to add courses in finance and in management to their curriculum.
-Those who plan to be museum guides or to acquire pieces for museum collections will need to take additional art history, art appreciation and possibly anthropology, archaeology and/or sociology courses.
+Those who plan to be museum guides or to acquire pieces for museum collections will need to take additional art history, art appreciation and possibly anthropology, archeology and/or sociology courses.
 Students should be prepared to sharpen their research and analytical skills in pursuit of their museum studies degree.

 Master Of Arts In Arts Administration

 The Master of Arts in Arts Administration or some management degree will be required for museum curators.
 These degree candidates will become experts in the running of a complex system like a museum and in effective leadership and public relations.
-Curricula will also touch on fundraising and volunteer management.
+Curricula will also touch on fund-raising and volunteer management.

 Masters Of Library Science